 I’ve just finished servicing three Technics SL-1200 direct drive turntables, along with several other jobs.
-I service a lot of these Technics turntables and it seemed like the perfect opportunity to discuss the strengths and weaknesses of this legendary design and look at some basic servicing.
-I’ve written a review of the Technics SL-1200 series which you should also take a look at.
+It seemed like the perfect opportunity to discuss the strengths and weaknesses of this legendary design and look at some basic servicing.

 The Technics SL-1200 hit the market in 1972 and there was nothing else like it when it was first released.
-It was so popular over the span of its production that over one million units were manufactured when it production finally ended in 2010.
+It was so popular over the span of its production that over one million units were manufactured when production finally ended in 2010.
 With the resurgence in vinyl, thousands of people have actually petitioned Matsushita (Technics’ parent company) to try to have the deck re-released to market.

 So what is, or was, so good about the Technics SL-1200?
-The SL-1200 was to wobbly belt-drive decks what a BMW is to a Lada.
+Easy, the SL-1200 was to wobbly belt-drive decks what a BMW is to a Lada.
 Yes, the Lada is simple and for some that is the most important thing.
 But in performance, technology and engineering, the BMW walks away from it and so it was with the SL-1200 when it was released.
 Other manufacturers were scared and so they should have been.